Quinley Quezada: College

-Taiwan and United States
+Legends FC

-Quezada in 2020 played for Xinbei Hangyuan in the Taiwan Mulan Football League.
-She also played for Legends FC of the Women's Premier Soccer League.
+In 2019, Quezada joined Legends FC of the Women's Premier Soccer League.
+She made 10 appearances for the club in the 2019 WPSL season.

+Xinbei Hang Yuan

+In 2020, Quezada was originally recruited by Hang Yuan FC, but due to COVID-19 restrictions, she and her teammate Sarina Bolden were unable to travel from the United States to Taiwan and subsequently had to cancel their registration for the Taiwan Mulan Football League.

 JEF United Chiba

 In mid-2021, Quezada was signed in by JEF United Chiba of the WE League of Japan.
 She made her debut for JEF United Chiba on October 2, 2021, and was the first Filipino to play a match in the WE League.
-She came in as a substitute in the 82nd minute in her side's 0–3 lost to Tokyo Verdy Beleza.
-She featured in nine games for Chiba.
+She came on as a substitute in the 82nd minute in her side's 0–3 loss to Tokyo Verdy Beleza.
+She featured in five games for Chiba.

-Red Star Belgrade
+Crvena zvezda

-Quezada moved to ZFK Red Star Belgrade of the Serbian Women's Super League in June 2022.
+Quezada moved to ŽFK Crvena zvezda commonly known as Red Star Belgrade of the Serbian Women's Super League in June 2022.

+Perth Glory

+In September 2023, it was announced that Quezada would reunite with coach Alex Epakis at Perth Glory, who was a part of the Philippines coaching staff at the 2023 FIFA Women's World Cup.

+Manila Digger

+Quezada joined Manila Digger.
+She would play for the club at the 2024 PFF Women's Cup.